speech-clarin-pl/SpeechToolsWorkers/kaldi/README.md

 This image is somewhat optimized in size, although more optimizations can probably be done.

-This image compiles a standard version of Kaldi, which isn't particularly optimized for speed.
-Some Makefile changes would be helpful.
+This image compiles a standard version of Kaldi, with some basic optimizations for speed.
+Some more Makefile changes would be helpful.

 This image uses the standard "easy-to-install" Atlas library.
 The greatest improvement can come from utilizing a better